 Viruses that possess an outer lipid membrane formed by cell membrane of the host cells from which the virus buds.
 The envelope protects the virus as it travels between hosts and cells.

-The cell type that lines the surfaces of the body, including skin, blood vessels, urinary tract, and organs to provide protection.
+The cell type that lines the surfaces of the body, including skin, mucus membranes (airways, gastrointestinal tract, reproductive tract), urinary tract, and organs to provide protection.

 |Erythrocytes (red blood cells - RBCs)||

 The most common type of blood cell and the vertebrate’s principal means of oxygen delivery from lungs or gills to all tissues of the body.
 Erythrocytes of most mammals do not contain a nucleus with chromosomes.

 Organisms whose cells have a nucleus enclosed within membranes.

 A type of extracellular vesicle that contain constituents (protein, DNA, and RNA) of the cells that secrete them.
 They are taken up by distant cells, where they can affect cell function and behavior.

 |DNA, Protein, Ribonucleic acid (RNA)|

 The structural network of enzymes, glycoproteins, and collagen that support surrounding cells.